 What does 'Licensed to YouTube by' mean?

-Sometimes there may be a large number of entities sharing in the revenue for a single song.
-In addition to music labels and publishers whose names you may recognise, you may see that some songs are 'Licensed to YouTube by' a number of 'music rights societies'.
-This refers to organisations that collect royalties on behalf of their songwriter and publisher members around the world.
-Just like with individual music publishers, YouTube has licence agreements with these entities and shares revenue with them for videos they claim.
+Sometimes there can be many copyright owners sharing the revenue for a single song.
+You might notice music labels and publishers that you recognise or some 'music rights societies' and 'collecting societies'.
+These organisations collect royalties on behalf of copyright owners, who are members of the organisations.
+YouTube has licence agreements with these organisations and shares revenue with them for videos that they claim.
 Learn more.

-What if my song is listed, but the data is wrong?
+What if my song is listed but the data is wrong?